Garage Door Springs

 One-piece garage door systems use extension springs to counterbalance the door.
 These doors typically use one or two extension springs on each side of the door, for a total of 2 or 4 springs on the door.

-Do you have one piece garage door extension springs?
-Go to our One piece garage door extension springs page to learn more and to order new springs for your garage.
+Do you have one-piece garage door extension springs?
+Go to our One-Piece Single Panel Garage Door Extension Springs page to learn more and to order new springs for your garage.